benchopt/benchopt/doc/index.rst

 Install
 --------

-This package can be install through `pip` using:
+This package can be installed through `pip` using:

 .. code-block::